.mp3 audio files not displayed in Jetpack

 Have a look around and see if it's working correctly for you.

-#3 Updated by Marilynn Johnson over 5 years ago
+#3 Updated by Marilynn Johnson almost 6 years ago

 Thanks for getting back to me on these questions.
 The strange thing about this issue is that both audio files displayed properly when I first posted them (until a few weeks ago).
 The Neale one is working now -- were you able to change the code for me?
 I am using Firefox to view the Site -- and the audio files were working fine in this browser until recently.
 Is there another option I can try for audio files that will work in all browsers?
 I think a good number of visitors to my site use Firefox.